-

 - Build a new doubt catapult: by putting one hand card face up (and sideways) on the table.

-- Cast suit doubt(s) towards other player(s).
-The action uses up the doubt catapult and 1 - 3 hand cards.
+- Cast suit doubt(s) face down towards other player(s).
+The action uses up the doubt catapult and 1 - 3 hand cards / open cards.

 - GETTING STUCK: If you manage to fill your hand with your own suit (with an unfitting catapult), you won't be able to participate any longer.